learn-co-curriculum/react-hooks-forms-lab/README.md

 In the filter component, there is a new input field for searching our list.
-_When the user types in this field_, the list of items should be filtered so that only items whose name matches the text are included.
+_When the user types in this field_, the list of items should be filtered so that only items with names that match the text are included.

 - Determine where you need to add state for this feature.
 What components need to know about the search text?